 Cecil Frank Powell (5 December 1903 – 9 August 1969) was a Britishexperimental physicist who received theNobel Prize in Physics in 1950 for heading the team that developed the photographic method of studying nuclear processes, and for the resulting discovery of thepion (pi-meson).[2]

-In 1949, Powell was elected aFellow of the Royal Society[1][14] and received the society'sHughes Medal.[5]
-In 1950, he was awarded theNobel Prize in Physics "for his development of the photographic method of studying nuclear processes and his discoveries regarding mesons made with this method".
+In 1950, Powell was awarded theNobel Prize in Physics "for his development of the photographic method of studying nuclear processes and his discoveries regarding mesons made with this method."[2]
 Lattes was working with him at the time of the discovery and had improved the sensitivity of the photographic emulsion.
-Lattes was the first to write an article describing the discovery that would lead to the Nobel Prize.[15]Debendra Mohan Bose andBibha Chowdhuri published three consecutive papers inNature, but could not continue further investigation on account of "non-availability of more sensitive emulsion plates" during the war years.
+Lattes was the first to write an article describing the discovery that would lead to the Nobel Prize.[12]Debendra Mohan Bose andBibha Chowdhuri published three consecutive papers inNature, but could not continue further investigation on account of "non-availability of more sensitive emulsion plates" during the war years.

 Seven years after this discovery of mesons by Bose and Chowdhuri, Powell made the same discovery ofpions andmuons and further decay of muons toelectrons… using the same technique".
 He acknowledged in his book, "In 1941, Bose and Chaudhuri (sic) had pointed it out that it is possible, in principle, to distinguish between the tracks ofprotons and mesons in an emulsion… They concluded that many of thecharged particles arrested in their plates were lighter than protons, their mean mass being … the physical basis of their method was correct and their work represents the first approach to the scattering method of determining momenta of charged particles by observation of their tracks in emulsion".
 In fact, the measured mass of the particle by Bose and Chowdhuri was very close to the accepted value measured by Powell who used improved "full-tone" plates.[13]
 From 1952, Powell was appointed director of several expeditions to Sardinia and the Po Valley, Italy, utilizing high-altitude balloon flights.[4]